Frequently Asked Questions about Net Zero Carbon Diesel Fuel

 Carbon offsets let you support projects in communities across the country that reduce emissions beyond what you could achieve through individual action.
 Carbon offsets support these projects and diminish the impact of your own GHG emissions, even though the projects are located elsewhere.
 Offsets make environmental and economic sense: for emissions that are impossible to reduce, you can use funds to help reduce emissions elsewhere.

-The carbon offsets you buy with your Net Zero Carbon Diesel Fuel help support a landfill gas (LFG) capture project within the Mid-Atlantic States.
-The offset project creates carbon offsets by collecting gas from the decomposing garbage at the landfill and destroying it thereby converting the gas into energy.
+The carbon offsets you buy with your Net Zero Carbon Natural Gas help support landfill gas (LFG) capture project within the Mid-Atlantic States.
+The carbon offsets associated with the project are Green-e® Climate Certified.
+Current Green-e® climate certified offsets include emission reductions from:

 Green-e® Climate is the first and only independent, third-party certification program for retail carbon offsets sold in the voluntary market.
 Green-e® Climate Certified offsets are GHG emissions reductions 1) that have been certified and issued under an endorsed GHG project standard, 2) the sale and marketing of which has met the program’s marketing and disclosure requirements, and 3) the Green-e® Climate certification provides quality assurances covering the entire chain of custody of the emissions reductions, complimenting GHG project standards and streamlining all of the vital elements of a credible carbon offset into a single certification mark.
 To learn more about Green-e® Climate visit their website.